basho/basho_docs/source/languages/en/riak/ops/building/installing/debian-ubuntu.md

 for Debian and Ubuntu packages.
-For versions 2.0 and later, Basho has moved those packages to the [packagecloud.io](https://packagecloud.io/basho/riak?filter=debs) hosting service. packagecloud has a Ruby-based [command-line tool](https://packagecloud.io/docs#cli) that can be used for managing packages, but the examples below will not use that interface.
+For versions 2.0 and later, Basho has moved those packages to the [packagecloud.io](https://packagecloud.io/basho/riak?filter=debs) hosting service.
+While packagecloud has a Ruby-based [command-line tool](https://packagecloud.io/docs#cli) that can be used for managing packages, the examples below will not use that interface.

 For the simplest installation process on LTS (Long-Term Support) releases, use `apt-get`.
 First, you must retrieve the signing key: